Sign up for my newsletter for research & practice updates

-Services Offered
+Services Offered:

-• Menopause education and personalized health screening
+• Menopause education & personalized health screening for women & transgender men.

-• Diet/lifestyle counseling aligned w/ "Health at Every Size"
+• Diet/lifestyle counseling

 • Management of related conditions: